softwaredevelop/mql5/Indicators/MyIndicators/Authors/Kaufman/Stochastic_Adaptive_RSI_Pro.md

 * In a **strong, trending market**, the indicator's lookback period on the RSI lengthens, aiming to reduce premature signals.
 * In a **choppy, sideways market**, the period shortens, aiming to increase sensitivity to turns within the range.

-This indicator explores the concept of applying adaptive techniques to an already smoothed data series (the RSI), resulting in a unique, hybrid momentum profile.

 ## 2. Mathematical Foundations and Calculation Logic

 The calculation is a complex, four-stage sequential process.